kishanankara/beautifulSoup-backend/README.md

 Set the redirect uri as http://localhost:8888/iamhome

 Then export client id and client secret, by deafult the redirect uri will be the localhost but that can be changed.
+**Exports to local environment should be in the same terminal session.**

 ```
 export SPOTIFY_CLIENT_ID=XXXX